GNF Master Class on War Crimes

 Funding

-Funding is available for up to six Inner Temple members to attend the Master Class including:
+Funding is available for up to six Inner Temple members to attend the Master Class.
+This typically includes:

 • Return flights (up to the value of the cost of return flights from the UK to Dubrovnik).
 Flight bookings will be made by the Inn.
 If you are awarded a place on the course, you will be expected to travel out to Dubrovnik on the Sunday 29 June and to return on Sunday 6 July on the best available flights, as selected by The Inner Temple.